-Floors in ncluding sub-floors
+Floors including Sub-Floors

-Repair category 1
+Repair Category 1

 Notes No significant defects noted within the limitations of the inspection.
 No access to the sub-floor chamber was possible at the time of our visit to the property.
 Within the limitations of our inspection there was no indication to suggest significant defects in this area.
 It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.

-Internal joinery and kitchen fittings

-Repair category 2
+Internal Joinery and Kitchen Fittings Repair Category 2

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

-The kitchen units are of a modern type.
+Notes The kitchen units are of a modern type.
+The internal joinery is showing some signs of wear and tear and upgrading during routine decoration is thought necessary.
+The internal door from the hallway to the porch has been removed.

-The width between the stair spindles does not comply with current building regulations.

-Chimne y breasts and fireplaces
+Chimney Breasts and Fireplaces

-Repair category 1
+Repair Category 1

 Notes It is assumed that the wood/multi fuel apparatus has been installed in accordance with the manufacturer's recommendations in particular regard to flueing and ventilation.
 The appliance was not tested.

-Internal decorations
+Internal Decorations

-Repair category 2
+Repair Category 2

-Notes The property requires some redecoration works.
+Notes The property would benefit from some redecoration works.

-Cellars